bashbunnia/flask_deeplearning/README.md

 ## PURPOSE

 The objective here is to deploy a [Deep Learning] model on [Flask] as a microservice.
-The model is used to predict handwr
+The model is used to predict handwritten digits.
+It was previously trained on a [Jupyter Notebook].
+[REST API] are used to communicate with the deployed model, e.g. send images to